Eschatologue/CM_wiki/docs/character-creation/option/invocations.md

 **Prerequisite:** Level 9+ Warlock, [Pact of the Blade](#pact-of-the-blade)

-Whenever you hit a creature with your pact weapon, the creature takes 1d6 extra :damage-necrotic: **Necrotic**, :damage-psychic: **Psychic**, or :damage-radiant: **Radiant** damage (your choice), and you can expend one of your Hit Dice to roll it and regain a number of Hit Points equal to the roll plus your Constitution modifier (minimum of 1).
+Whenever you hit a creature with your pact weapon, the creature takes 1d6 extra :dmg-necrotic: **Necrotic**, :dmg-psychic: **Psychic**, or :dmg-radiant: **Radiant** damage (your choice), and you can expend one of your Hit Dice to roll it and regain a number of Hit Points equal to the roll plus your Constitution modifier (minimum of 1).

 ### Mask of Many Faces